 WASHINGTON – Today, U.S. Secretary of Commerce Wilbur Ross announced that the Department’s Economic Development Administration (EDA) is awarding a $1.25 million grant to Missouri State University, Springfield, Missouri, to expand its business incubator located in the Robert W. Plaster Free Enterprise Center.
 The project, to be located in a Tax Cuts and Jobs Act designated Opportunity Zone, will be matched with $1.25 million in local investment and is expected to create 360 jobs and spur $27 million in private investment.

 “President Trump is working every day to help empower our nation’s entrepreneurs so that they can grow, thrive, and create new jobs” said Secretary of Commerce Wilbur Ross.
 “This project will expand Missouri State University’s business incubator program and attract innovative businesses to a Tax Cuts and Jobs Act Opportunity Zone.”

 “Missouri State University’s e-factory at the Robert W. Plaster Free Enterprise Center is dedicated to fostering entrepreneurship in Southwest Missouri,” said Governor Parson.
 “The EDA grant is great news for the region and will allow the center to serve even more local entrepreneurs as they start and grow businesses, create jobs, and invest in the community.”

-This project was made possible by the regional planning efforts led by the Southwest Missouri Council of Governments (SMCOG).
-EDA funds SMCOG to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.
+This project will add additional incubator spaces and a conference room.
+This project was made possible by the regional planning efforts led by the Southwest Missouri Council of Governments.
+EDA funds the Southwest Missouri Council of Governments to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment, and create jobs.

 About the U.S. Economic Development Administration (www.eda.gov)